paralympics/sdms-user-guide/docs/ipc-licensing-programme/rankings-and-records.md

   This list includes non-classified, but licensed athletes as well.
 - Minimum Qualification Standard (MQS) lists for particular competitions; for more information and specifications, the respective qualification criteria documents shall be consulted.

 In general, an athlete requires a valid license before start of an arbitrary competition for recognition of his performances.
 Additionally, he should be internationally classified so that his performance appears in the official rankings.
-Rules and regulations might vary in each season so that the related licensing fact sheet has to be consulted.
+Rules and regulations might vary in each season so that the related licensing regulations have to be consulted.

 For recognition of a record breaking performance, the general criteria as for rankings must be fulfilled.
 Only if a performance is considered for rankings, it might be validated as new record under the event and class.
 The sport-specific rule book might contain further policies to be applied with regard to classification status, doping control, competition level, or record approval process.